Does capitalization matter in email addresses?

 • The following special characters: . ! # $ % & ‘ * + - / = ? ^ _ ` { | } ~

-Best practice would be to avoid any other characters when choosing an email address.
-This will help ensure you can send and receive emails correctly and avoid ending up in a spam box.
+Ideally, avoid any other characters when choosing an email address.
+Not using them will help ensure you can send and receive emails correctly and avoid landing in the spam folder.

-The accepted best practice is to avoid overusing capitalization in subject lines.
-By this, we’re talking about full caps, as in “THIS IS MY EMAIL SUBJECT LINE”.
+Best practice is to avoid overusing capitalization in subject lines.
+This concerns full caps, as in “THIS IS MY EMAIL SUBJECT LINE”.

-While some marketers have A/B tested all-caps subject lines and received good results (higher open rates), the problem with this approach is that you risk triggering a spam filter.
+While some marketers have A/B tested all-caps subject lines and achieved good results (higher open rates), the downside of this approach is that you risk triggering a spam filter.

 Fully-capitalized email subject lines can appear spammy as capitalization is often used as a tool for conveying urgency (a tactic scammers rely on).
 Therefore, even if your email is legitimate, your customer’s spam filter might decide not to let you through.